 Upon Completion of the Education Transfer Program the student will be able to:

-- Investigate career expectations and current educational issues that affect classroom practice
+- Goal 3: Investigate career expectations and current educational issues.

-- Demonstrate the ability to develop and execute a detailed lesson plan
+- Goal 5: Demonstrate the ability to develop and execute a detailed lesson plan.

-- Write about and discuss the characteristics, identification, and needs of typical and exceptional individuals and adapt instruction to meet their needs
+- Goal 6: Gain knowledge about the characteristics, identification, and needs of exceptional individuals and how to adapt instruction to meet their needs.

-Graduates of Washington State Community College's EDT program are now teaching in public and private K-12 schools as well as colleges and universities through out the region and country.
+Graduates of Washington State Community College's Education Transfer program are now teaching in public and private K-12 schools such as Ely Chapman, area pre-schools, and The Ohio Valley Education Service Center as Educational Aides.
+Those who have successfully gone on to complete their bachelor's degree have found employment throughout the country.

-Successful completion of the education transfer program leads to the Associate of Arts Degree for Transfer.
+Successful completion of the education transfer program leads to the Associate of Arts Degree for Transfer where we have clear pathways to four-year institutions for graduates to earn their bachelors degree.

 + Several general education courses and some courses in the major can be taken online.
 A complete degree is not available in this format.